top of page

 Katie lived her dream of being like one of her childhood idols, “Dr Quinn Medicine Woman” working for 6 wonderful years at the Darby clinic for Marcus Daly Hospital, later becoming Bitterroot Health, staffed with just one nurse and one office assistant.
 This clinic grew despite being centered in a very close-knit community that was a little wary of outsiders - you don’t get much more outsider than being a Georgia native.
 Darby quickly stole her heart, and she became an accepted member of the Bitterroot community.

 She decided to set down one torch and pick up another that was to mark a new season.
-A season where she was able to give back to the community in a way that was still meaningful to her while also taking time for living a full-hearted life with her new family.
+A season where she was able to give back to the community in a way that was still meaningful to her while also taking time for living a full-hearted life with her family.

 Thus, Serenity Health was born.